python/devguide/setup.rst

     $ make -s -j2

+This will build CPython with only warnings and errors being printed to stderr and utilize up to 2 CPU cores.
+If you are using a multi-core machine with more than 2 cores (or a single-core machine), you can adjust the number passed into the ``-j`` flag to match the number of cores you have.

+Do take note of what modules were **not** built as stated at the end of your build.
+More than likely you are missing a dependency for the module(s) that were not built, and so you can install the dependencies and re-run both ``configure`` and ``make`` (if available for your OS).
+Otherwise the build failed and thus should be fixed (at least with a bug being filed on the `issue tracker`_).

 There will sometimes be optional modules added for a new release which won't yet be identified in the OS level build dependencies.
 In those cases, just ask for assistance on the core-mentorship list.
 If working on bug